Animal Behavior, Ecology, and Conservation - ABEC

 ABEC 360 Observational Research Methods 4 Credits

-Study of the principal procedures used in animal behavior research.
-Involves the conduct of independent research project, from formulation of hypothesis through to presentation of results.
+Study of the principal procedures used in observational animal behavior research.
+Involves the conduct of independent research project at the Buffalo Zoo, from formulation of hypothesis through presentation of results.
 Statistical analysis of data is a key component of the class, and students are expected to have completed their statistics requirement.
+This is a blended online and face-to-face class.

 Fulfills College Core: Advanced Writing-Intensive